Jack in the Box

 I am an experienced teacher of English and the Humanities.
-Since completing my PGCE in 2005 I have taught in secondary and SEN schools in Bristol and the surrounding areas and have gained a wealth of experience, not just in the academic aspects of education, but also in the pastoral.
+Since completing my PGCE in 2005 I have taught in secondary and SEN schools in Bristol, UK and the surrounding areas and have gained a wealth of experience, not just in the academic aspects of education, but also in the pastoral.

 I am an enthusiastic and reflective practitioner and am hoping to bring my love of literature and language to the students of JitB.
 The experience I have had as both a teacher and parent of teenagers has enabled me to develop a variety of strategies which promote an enjoyable, safe and respectful learning environment.